Current Scholarships, Endowments, Sponsors & Partnerships

 We are extremely grateful to all of the organizations and individuals who, through their generous support, make it possible for a growing number of students to benefit from precollege studies at Cornell.
-Below are some of our current sponsors.
+Below are some of our current and past sponsors.

 The following awards are based on demonstrated family financial need and outstanding academic ability:

 - Targeted scholarships for Cornell University Precollege Summer Program students who cannot pay the full program charge and who may be the first in their family to attend college.
 Current scholarships are available only for students who demonstrate financial need and whose academic performance has been outstanding.

 - The David R. and Patricia Atkinson Rural Scholarship Initiative for high-achieving, low-income students from small towns near Ithaca.
-Read stories about the Rural Scholarship Initiative here and here, which recently made it possible for more than a dozen high-achieving students to attend the Cornell University Precollege Summer Program.
+Read stories about the Rural Scholarship Initiative here and here, which have made it possible for dozens of high-achieving students to attend the Cornell University Precollege Summer Program.

 - Conrad N. Hilton Foundation Scholarships